CMSgov/bcda-static-site/production/user_guide.md

 ## Making your first requests for data
 ### 1. Getting comfortable in Swagger
-There are two categories of information that you can retrieve through BCDA metadata and bulk beneficiary data.
+There are two categories of information that you can retrieve through BCDA: metadata and bulk beneficiary data.

 <img src="/assets/img/swagger_walkthrough_01.png" alt="swagger intro" width="500" />